Equivalence and Conditional Independence in Atomic Sheaf Logic: Atomic conditional independence

 where we write, e.g., $\Sh{\vec{\Syn{A}}}$ for the product $\prod_{i = 1}^n \Sh{\Syn{A}_n}$, where $\vec{\Syn{A}}$ is the vector of sorts $\Syn{A}_1, \dots, \Syn{A}_n$.
 To ensure that ${\Indep}_{\Sh{\vec{\Syn{A}}}, \Sh{\vec{\Syn{B}}} | \Sh{\vec{\Syn{C}}}}$ is well defined, we require that every sort $\Syn{A}$ is interpreted as a sheaf $\Sh{\Syn{A}}$ with supports.

 Figure~\ref{figure:independence-axioms} lists formulas valid in this semantics that we single out as a suitable list of axioms for reasoning about conditional independence.
 Axiom~\eqref{indep:P} asserts that conditional independence is preserved under permutations within each of the three lists of variables involved.
 This axiom, together with axioms~\eqref{indep:A}--\eqref{indep:D} are all standard axioms for conditional independence, appearing in closely related forms in~\cite[Theorem 3.1 and Lemmas 4.1--4.3]{dawidA}, in \cite[Theorem~1]{spohn} and in the work of Pearl, Paz and Geiger~\cite{PP,GPP,GP} (in which only conditional independence statements of the restricted form $\vec{\Syn{x}} \sIndep \vec{\Syn{y}} \Cond \vec{\Syn{z}}$ for three disjoint sets of variables $\vec{\Syn{x}}$, $\vec{\Syn{y}}$ and $\vec{\Syn{z}}$ are considered).
 The axioms appear more explicitly in their present form in Dawid's axioms for the notion of \emph{separoid}~\cite{dawidB}.
+We leave the straightforward verification of the soundness of axioms~\eqref{indep:P}--\eqref{indep:W} to the reader.
+The soundness of axioms~\eqref{indep:C} and~\eqref{indep:D} is more technical.
+To avoid encumbering the main development with these technical proofs, they are given in Appendix~\ref{appendix:CD}.